domdoescode/gen-id/README.md

 * X - alpha-numeric (case inclusive) [0-9a-zA-Z]
 * c - checksum

-You can define your own formats and set them within the system:
+You can change the format at any point by using genId.setFormat()